-If you're taking part in the adult summer reading challenge, one of the many ways you can participate is by reading outside.
 First of all, make sure that you're being safe and obeying all social distancing guidelines anytime you leave your home!
-Don't go out after 9pm or before 6am, wear a covering over your nose and mouth, make sure to stay at least six feet away from other people, and don't forget your sunscreen, either -- UV radiation isn't taking a break for quarantine.
+Wear a covering over your nose and mouth in enclosed spaces, make sure to stay at least six feet away from other people, and don't forget your sunscreen, either -- getting vaccinated is great for stopping COVID, but it won't save you from UV radiation.
 However, it's still important to get fresh air and sunshine when we can.
 Taking your book outside for a little while is a great way to enjoy the great outdoors!

 Does sitting on your own front stoop count?
 You bet!
 Settle down in the sunshine and synthesize some Vitamin D while you enjoy your latest read.
 You can also try something a little farther afield, though.
 "Green spaces" may not be the first thing that comes to mind when you think of Boston -- we're more famous for our buildings and our traffic!
 However, we do still have plenty of beautiful outdoor spaces where you could sit down and crack open a book.